JeremySkinner/remote-shell/readme.md

 The installer will prompt you for your unique name and create a bashrc file for you.
 For example, if you enter the name "jeremy" when prompted, the installer will create the file ~/.bashrc_jeremy

 By default, this will load the following files:
-- ~/.remote-shell/bashrc_common.sh
+- ~/.remote-shell/.bashrc_common
-- ~/.remote-shell/bashrc_[name].sh (eg bashrc_jeremy.sh)
+- ~/.remote-shell/.bashrc_[name] (eg .bashrc_jeremy)

-The "Common" bashrc (`~/.remote-shell/bashrc_common.sh`) is shared by all users and loads in the git prompt scripts.
+The "Common" bashrc (`~/.remote-shell/.bashrc_common`) is shared by all users and loads in the git prompt scripts.

-The file `~/.remote-shell/bashrc_[name].sh` is your own bashrc that is common to all machines.
-This should be checked into this repository.
-When you edit it, you should check it back in and push it to the repo.
+The file `~/.remote-shell/.bashrc_[name]` is your own bashrc that is common to all machines.
+When you edit it, you should check it back in and push it to this repo.

 The file `~/.bashrc_[name]` is your own bashrc that is unique to this login/server.